MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 If you are using a modern framework, it probably transforms your source code from a format that is easy to maintain into a format that is optimized to run as quickly as possible.

-Workspaces is usually able to map the optimized code back to your original source code with the help of [source maps][TreehouseBlogSourceMaps].
+Workspaces is usually able to map the optimized code back to your original source code with the help of [source maps](https://blog.teamtreehouse.com/introduction-source-maps).
 But there is a lot of variation between frameworks over how each framework uses source maps.
 Devtools doesn't support all of the variations.

 Workspaces is known to not work with the following framework.